open-cogsci/datamatrix/readme.md

 `DataMatrix` is an intuitive Python library for working with column-based and continuous data.
 It's a light-weight and easy-to-use alternative to `pandas`.

-`datamatrix` is also one of the core libraries of [OpenSesame](https://osdoc.cogsci.nl/), a graphical experiment builder for the social sciences, and [Rapunzel](https://rapunzel.cogsci.nl/), a modern code editor for numerical computing with Python and R.
+`DataMatrix` is also one of the core libraries of [OpenSesame](https://osdoc.cogsci.nl/), a graphical experiment builder for the social sciences, and [Rapunzel](https://rapunzel.cogsci.nl/), a modern code editor for numerical computing with Python and R.

 ## Features